molnsona/cdn77_ukol/wasm-cache/README.md

 | ------- | ------------ | ------- |
 | ![cache0](img/cache0.png)| ![cache1](img/cache1.png) |![cache2](img/cache2.png)|

-This example shows the circularity of the buffer (FIFO policy), where the fist request to localhost:8000 is replaced by the last request to localhost:8003.
-When you send request to any of the 8001/8002/8003 port, you will get a body with the corresponding "Hello from cache <`req_counter`>" at the end.
-But if you send request to port 8000 you will get body from the server without "Hello..." part and it will be cached at the index [1] of the cache.
+This example shows the circularity of the buffer (FIFO policy), where the first request to localhost:8000 is replaced by the last request to localhost:8003.
+When you send a request to any of 8001/8002/8003 ports, you will get a body with the corresponding "Hello from cache <`req_counter`>" at the end.
+But if you send a request to port 8000 you will get a body from the server without the "Hello..." part and it will be cached at the index [1] of the cache.

 ```sh
 # Served from cache